ashleypean/ashleypean/README.md

-Software engineer [@Eventbrite](http://eventbrite.com/) specializing in React, Node, and Python
+Software engineer specializing in React, Node and Python

 ### Socials
 <a href = "https://ashleypean.hashnode.dev/">